datenstrom/yellow/README.md

 # Datenstrom Yellow 0.8.23

 Datenstrom Yellow is for people who make small websites.

+## How to get started

+Installing is unzipping one file and you are ready to go.
+The installer helps you with setting up your website.
+Your website is immediately available.
 The most important things for small websites are included.
 You can add features, languages and themes.
-Datenstrom Yellow works as content management system and static site generator.
 [Get started](https://datenstrom.se/yellow/help/how-to-get-started).

 ## How to get extensions